Gödel’s Incompleteness Theorem

 - Very few mathematicians are actually familiar with Gödel’s proof.
 They accept Gödel’s proof, not because they have seen it and concluded that it is a rigorous mathematical proof, but because they assume that, because the mathematical community accepts it as correct, then some mathematician must have checked that it is a rigorous mathematical proof.

 - Most mathematicians take the stance that, in the years since Gödel wrote his proof, many other proofs of Gödelian incompleteness have been written, and so, they say, there cannot be any doubt that it is correct.
 Here mathematicians confuse quantity with quality.
 The fact that there are numerous proofs of Gödelian incompleteness means nothing unless they are rigorous mathematical proofs.
 There are a plethora of such ‘proofs’.
 If anyone cares to examine them in detail, they will find that they contain elementary logical errors which should be easily discovered by any competent mathematician.
 But the problem is that mathematicians don’t see these errors - because they aren’t looking for them.
 Articles demonstrating the errors in such proofs on this website can be found at Errors in incompleteness proofs and Analysis of incompleteness proofs.
-Note that this includes demonstrations in the errors in proofs which the authors claim have been verified as correct by a computer program.
+Note that this includes demonstrations of the errors in proofs which the authors claim have been verified as correct by a computer program.

 - Gödel’s incompleteness paper is not the only paper where he made a completely unproven assertion which almost everyone simply assumed to be correct because of Gödel’s esteemed reputation.
 In that other paper Gödel made a similar intuitive assertion, but it was eventually proved (some 50 years later) that Gödel’s intuitive assumption stated precisely the opposite of what was actually the case.
 For details of this see Gödel’s Intuitive Error No.2.
 Not many mathematicians are aware of this - Gödel’s reputation is still so honored today that most discussions of Gödel’s work skip over this inconvenient detail.